AMAPuiu/Peter/README.md

 # Peter

-University project for Web Techniques course.
-It is a dating Web Application designed for pets.
+A dating Web Application designed for pets.
 At the moment it provides a presentation of the application and secure login and registration.

 # Features